dangoor/blueskyonmars/content/about/index.md

 date: 2010-01-26T14:00:56+00:00

 ---
-Blue Sky On Mars is Kevin Dangoor&#8217;s blog, in operation since 2001.
-To learn more about me, head over to [my personal site][1].
+Blue Sky On Mars was Kevin Dangoor&#8217;s blog from 2001-2018.
+To see more recent writing, head over to [KevinDangoor.com][1].

  [1]: http://kevindangoor.com/